 Mars Express in Sun simulation tests at Toulouse.

 This mineralogical study will be taken further by the PFS spectrometer – which will also chart the composition of the martian atmosphere, a prerequisite for investigation of atmospheric dynamics.
-The MARSIS radar instrument, with its 40-meter antenna, will sound the surface to a depth of 2 kilometers, exploring its structure and, most importantly, searching for pockets of water.
+The MARSIS radar instrument, with its 40-m antenna, will sound the surface to a depth of 2 km, exploring its structure and, most importantly, searching for pockets of water.

 Another instrument, ASPERA, will be tasked with investigating interaction between the upper atmosphere and the interplanetary medium.
 The focus here will be on determining how and at what rate the solar wind, in the absence of a magnetic field capable of deflecting it, scattered the bulk of the martian atmosphere into space.
 Atmospheric investigation will also be performed by the SPICAM spectrometer and the MaRS experiment, with special emphasis on stellar occultation and radio signal propagation phenomena.

 The orbiter mission should last at least one martian year (687 days), while Beagle 2 had been expected to operate on the planet's surface for 180 days.
 This first European mission to Mars incorporates some of the objectives of the Euro-Russian Mars 96 mission, which came to grief when the Proton launcher failed.
 And indeed a Russian partner is cooperating on each of the orbiter's instruments.
 Mars Express forms part of an international Mars exploration program, featuring also the US probes Mars Global Surveyor and Mars Odyssey, the two Mars Exploration Rovers, and the Japanese probe Nozomi.
 Mars Express may perhaps, within this partnership, relay data from the NASA rovers while Mars Odyssey may, if required, relay data from Beagle 2.